SF-WDI-LABS/trees/README.md

 **left is less, right is greater**

 Binary search trees add on an extra restriction to binary trees.
 In each node's left child subtree (if it has one), all nodes will will have keys *less* than the original node's key.
-In each node's right child subtree (if it has one), all nodes must have a **greater** key than the original node itself.
+In each node's right child subtree (if it has one), all nodes must have a **greater** key than the original node itself (or equal).
 Left is less!

 <img src="images/bst.jpg" width="300px">